switchedonpbx/SwitchedOn-PBX/README.md

-Welcome to our latest dream...SwitchedON PBX, a new "OLD" Asterisk PBX based distribution.
+Welcome to our latest dream ...
+SwitchedON PBX, a new "OLD" Asterisk PBX based distribution.

 Why new and old?
 Simple, SwitchedON PBX is the natural evolution of Deselastixados, a fork of some Front End modules from Elastix(r) and the core from DEBPBX, the excellent project of debian and Asterisk made By Federico Pereira in 2009.